haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 #### Definition of restraints

-If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
+If everything went well, the interface window should have updated itself and it should show the list of residues for molecules 1 and 2.

 * **Step 9:** Instead of specifying active and passive residues, we will supply restraint files to HADDOCK.
-No further action is required in this page, so click on the "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraint menu**  menu of the **Docking Parameters** window.
+No further action is required in this page, so click on the "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraint** menu  of the **Docking Parameters** window.

 * **Step 10:** Upload the cross-link restraints file to the ambiguous restraints category